AdamsMi/internship/README.md

 # internship
-This is a depository for educational purposes.
+This is a repository for educational purposes.